Spend your days actively exploring

 Actively explore the region's wild places & incredible undersea

 Ship-based exploration allows us to venture far from tourist infrastructure and go wherever wildlife is most active as conditions change.
 A fleet of Zodiac landing craft let us call at any protected beach or park so we can go ashore to hike rain forest trails or launch a spontaneous snorkeling outing.
-Venture inland to the Maya ruins of Quiriguá, lunch on the shore of Lake Izabal, and return by small boat through the limestone canyon of the Rio Dulce.
 Choose to linger closer to shore while our naturalist points out spider monkeys, howler monkeys, and colorful tropical birds.
 Or join your Lindblad-National Geographic certified photo instructor to work on shooting fast-moving wildlife flitting through the trees.

 Discover ancient ruins on an immersive exploration

 Emerge from the jungle canopy to discover vast stone temples swathed in tropical rain forest.
 The Maya ruins of Tikal are superb, and our day-and-a-half exploring them allows us to see some of the lesser-known ruins where the only sounds are your footfalls, bird calls, and monkeys shaking the trees.
-Explore the Mayan ruins of Quiriquá, with its highly detailed stonework sculpted to glorify Maya kings.
 And spend time in the little-visited Mayan ruins of Yaxha, the third largest in the Maya world, beautifully situated on a ridge overlooking Yaxha Lake.